Lessons from executive coaching:

 This is a false strength, where a facade hides insecurity of self-image and the fear of what others think, based on the premise that needing help shows weakness or unworthiness.
 History has shown that the most successful, most admired leaders are the ones who admit they need assistance and get it.
 True strength is founded on a confidence and positive outlook that overcomes insecurity and public opinion.

 Getting help is a leadership strategy that uses available resources best to achieve the best results.
 It’s smart, tactical, courageous, and bold.
-Contrary to cultural views, humility is the strongest position from which to lead.
+Contrary to cultural views, humility is the strongest position to lead.
 A qualified coach can instill these concepts and encourage arrogant leaders to break their crippling pattern.

 Another paradigm that must be overturned concerns how employees respond to leadership behavior.
 The old-school mentality of power and control is outdated and damaging.
 People no longer tolerate those conditions and use their feet to escape them.
 A telltale sign of arrogant leadership is the rate of employee turnover.